Bengali language movement: Muhammad Ali Jinnah's visit to Dhaka

 Muhammad Ali Jinnah on 21 March 1948 told at a public meeting that State language of Pakistan is going to be Urdu and no other language.

-In the height of civic unrest, Governor-General of Pakistan Muhammad Ali Jinnah arrived in Dhaka on 19 March 1948.
-On 21 March, at a civic reception at Racecourse Ground, he claimed that the language issue was designed by a "fifth column" to divide Pakistani Muslims.
+After the height of civic unrest, Governor-General of Pakistan Muhammad Ali Jinnah arrived in Dhaka on 19 March 1948.
+On 21 March, at a civic reception at Race Course Maidan, he claimed that the language issue was designed by a "fifth column" to divide Pakistani Muslims.
 Jinnah further declared, in English, that "Urdu, and only Urdu" embodied the spirit of Muslim nations and would remain as the state language, labelling those who disagreed with his views as "Enemies of Pakistan".
 Jinnah delivered a similar speech at Curzon Hall of the University of Dhaka on 24 March where Language activist Abdul Matin stood up at the chair and shouted, No. It can not be.
 Other students also supported him during that time.
 Thus at both meetings, Jinnah was interrupted by large segments of the audience.
 He later called a meeting of a state language committee of action and overruled the contract that was signed by Khawaja Nazimuddin with the student leaders.
-Before Jinnah left Dhaka on 28 March, he delivered a speech on radio reasserting his "Urdu-only" policy.
+On 28 March, the day before leaving Dhaka, Jinnah gave a radio address reasserting his "Urdu-only" policy.